 - Using the hot water DIY method to remove car dents is affordable but time-consuming.
 You must boil the water, and depending on the dent size and number, you might need to repeat this step.
 The technique often requires multiple attempts.

 - Additionally, using a plunger to pull out the dent demands significant effort, and beginners may find it particularly time-intensive.

 It requires some skills

 - Using the hot water and plunger method requires skill.
 It’s not just about pouring water and pulling; you must know the precise location and direction to pull.
 Cars have underlying complexities, and without proper knowledge, you risk worsening the damage.

 It can reduce the quality of the work

-Fixing a dent on a plastic bumper by using hot water is doable, and completely possible.
-In my opinion, with a little knowledge and watching some youtube videos, anyone can do it.
-Check the video below, and learn how to do it.
+Fixing a dent on a plastic bumper by using hot water is doable and completely possible.
+In my opinion, with a little knowledge and watching some YouTube videos, anyone can do it.

-However, if you feel you’re unskilled for this job, I wouldn’t risk.
+However, if you feel you’re unskilled for this job, I wouldn’t risk it.
 I recommend you go to a car tinsmith and let them fix it for you.
 Plastic bumper dents aren’t so expensive (if they’re not extremely large) to fix, and they shouldn’t charge you a lot.